Camp Wilcof, Long Island, August 29, 1895.

 Respectfully submitted.

-L. M. O'BRIEN, Captain, Seventeenth Infantry, Commanding.
+Captain, Seventeenth Infantry, Commanding.